 However, please recognize that all information, data, and images shared or gathered in the course of your expedition’s field work become the intellectual property of the Earthwatch scientist.
 Co-opting or plagiarism of data, images, or information gathered during an expedition for use in a scientific thesis, master’s, or PhD work, or for profit or for the academic or business use of a third party without the permission of the Earthwatch scientist is strictly prohibited.
 Earthwatch scientists have the right to place additional restrictions on your ability to share data or certain research-related images.

 Conversely, an Earthwatch scientist may give written permission to use data and images for academic or profitable activity.
 Earthwatch scientists have the right but not the obligation to review and edit materials involving information gathered on one of their expeditions.
-Please be sure to ask what is acceptable to the Earthwatch scientist.
+Please be sure to ask the Earthwatch scientist what is acceptable to them.

 Earthwatch encourages team members to be vigilant in regard to their own safety and the safety of others.
 Participants may perform “Good Samaritan” actions, or actions taken to assist fellow participants during emergency situations in the field.
 However, Earthwatch does not encourage or expect you to jeopardize your own safety or that of others in attempting to rescue or assist your fellow team members.

-Earthwatch reserves the right to refuse an applicant’s participation in an Earthwatch project at any time due to safety concerns, logistical limitations or in the interest of team compatibility.
+Neither Earthwatch nor program staff may refuse a participant for discriminatory reasons (race, religion, age, sexual orientation, gender identity or expression, etc.).
+However, Earthwatch and the Earthwatch Scientist reserve the right to refuse an applicant’s participation in an Earthwatch program at any time due to safety concerns, logistical limitations or in the interest of team compatibility.
 Earthwatch endeavors to include participants with disabilities where possible.
 Refusal of an applicant is an unusual event and is generally due to an applicant’s failure to meet the essential eligibility requirements of a particular project and Earthwatch’s inability to make reasonable accommodations.
 In the event that Earthwatch refuses an applicant’s participation for health reasons, Earthwatch will refund in full any deposit or payment made toward the expedition.

-A participant is subject to removal from the team at his or her own expense if:
+A participant is subject to removal from the team at their own expense if:

 - The participant’s behavior compromises the safety, research objectives or general performance of the team;

-- the participant has misrepresented his or her qualifications, for example an undeclared or understated medical condition (whether physical or mental), which could compromise his or her safety or the safety of anyone else; or
+- The participant has misrepresented their qualifications, for example an undeclared or understated medical condition (whether physical or mental), which could compromise their safety or the safety of anyone else; or